Acclaimed PBS Series Finding Your Roots with Henry Louis Gates, Jr. Returns Tuesday, September 23 at 8pm ET for its Second Season

-Finding Your Roots with Henry Louis Gates, Jr. is a production of Kunhardt McGee Productions, Inkwell Films and WNET in association with Ark Media.
+Finding Your Roots with Henry Louis Gates, Jr. is a production of Kunhardt McGee Productions, Inkwell Films and THIRTEEN Productions LLC in association with Ark Media.
 Henry Louis Gates, Jr., Peter Kunhardt, Dyllan McGee and Julie Anderson are executive producers.
-Stephen Segaller is executive producer in charge for WNET.
+Stephen Segaller is executive in charge for WNET.
 John Maggio is senior producer.

 Major corporate support for the second season of Finding Your Roots is provided by Ancestry.com.
-Additional corporate funding is provided by Ford Motor Company and Johnson & Johnson.
-Major support is also provided by the Ford Foundation, Dr. Georgette Bennett and Dr. Leonard Polonsky, Candace King Weir and the Daryl and Steven Roth Foundation.
+Additional corporate funding is provided by Ford Motor Company, Johnson & Johnson and McDonald’s.
+Major support is also provided by the Ford Foundation, Dr. Georgette Bennett and Dr. Leonard Polonsky, Candace King Weir, the Daryl and Steven Roth Foundation and Loida N. Lewis.
 Support is also provided by the Corporation for Public Broadcasting and PBS.

 About Kunhardt McGee Productions